Kanomble/celery_blast/README.md

 The repository root should contain files and directories such as `celery_blast`, `data`, `tmp`, `docker-compose.yml`, `docker-compose-production.yml`, `Dockerfile`, `nginx`, `requirements.lock.txt`, `environment.yml`, and `README.md`.

 Create local runtime environment files from the checked-in examples.
+The checked-in `.env.*.example` files are templates;
+edit the copied `.env.*` files for your machine or deployment.
 The real `.env.*` files are intentionally untracked:

 ```bash
 cp .env.dev.example .env.dev